 The Tripwire Enterprise Server component delegates work to Tripwire Enterprise Agents, interacts with TE nodes, analyzes information, assesses policy compliance, repairs configuration errors, and provides a web-based user interface (or a network interface that provides limited functionality using the Tripwire CLI application component as an alternative to a web browser) for managing the TOE installation.
-The Tripwire Enterprise Server component is composed of five main subcomponents:
+The Tripwire Enterprise Server component includes the User Interface.